How To Create Buttery Smooth GoPro Slow Motion Videos [2026 Update]

 Taken to extreme, slow-motion videos can look pretty darn amazing.
 Just have a look at this video shot by The Slow Mo Guys.

-Slow Motion Videos in GoPro Hero 11 and Hero 10
+Slow Motion Videos for Hero 11 vs Hero 12 vs Hero 13

 Best GoPro Settings for shooting in slow motion